MM2-0/Kvaesitso/docs/docs/developer-guide/modules.md

   - `:music`: Manage media sessions and extract metadata
   - `:search`: The search.
   - `:tags`: Edit, copy and delete tags
-- `:data`: Lower level APIs for CRUD operations for different kinds of data.
-Most of these should be refactored.
+  - `:widgets`: High-level APIs to manage widgets
+- `:data`: Lower level APIs.
+Generally, these modules are more multi-purpose and provide the data that is consumed by the `:services` modules.
   - `:applications`: Installed apps and app search
   - `:appshortcuts`: Query apps shortcuts for apps and shortcut search
   - `:calendar`: query calendar events for the calendar widget and calendar search